The Road to the Moon and Mars Goes Through Ohio

 Gateway

-Glenn’s expertise in electric propulsion is being put to work on the Power and Propulsion Element (PPE) for Gateway, an orbiting spaceship that will provide essential support for long-term human exploration on and around the Moon.
+Glenn’s expertise in electric propulsion is demonstrated through the Power and Propulsion Element for Gateway, an orbiting space station that will provide essential support for long-term human exploration on and around the Moon.

 Orion

-The Space Environments Complex (SEC) at NASA s Neil A. Armstrong Test Facility in Sandusky, Ohio, houses the world’s largest space environment simulation facilities.
-There, engineers tested the Orion spacecraft and other components for Artemis I to confirm each could withstand the stressors of launch and the harsh environments of space.
+The Space Environments Complex at NASA’s Neil A. Armstrong Test Facility in Sandusky, Ohio, houses the world’s largest space environment simulation facilities.
+There, engineers tested the Orion spacecraft and other components for Artemis I and future missions to confirm each could withstand the stressors of launch and the harsh environments of space.

 Lunar Rover Testing